BarlowR/barlowr.github.io/content/projects/Outdoor_Gear/Ski_Traverse_Pack/Design.md

 -%}

-My first ski pack is nearly two years old now, and it's been a great pack.
+My first ski pack is nearly two years old now, and it's been great.
 I've taken it up Mount Washington, in the backcountry of Jay Peak, on multiple cross-country skiing traverses, and up a couple of Sierra peaks.
 For most of last summer, it was also my go-to biking backpack.
 The straps fit well, it has just the right capacity, and it's super lightweight.

 After using it for two years, I keep stumbling across things things about the pack that I think could be better.
-I started off with just the thought that the cinch top would be better as a roll top.
+I started off with the thought that the cinch top would be better as a roll top.
 Next I wanted a dedicated pocket for an avalanche shovel an probe, and then I wanted a hip belt.
 With spring ski traverse season quickly approaching, I decided to dive into making a second version of the pack.

 {%- include photo.html
     path="photos/design_notebook.jpg"